 Culture Wars isn’t just a name.
 Through their music, Culture Wars seeks to bring people together, incite conversation, and spark a greater picture.

 The trio formed from the ashes of a previous band, The Vanity, and is composed of frontman Alex Dugan, Mic Vredenburgh on guitar and electronics, and David Grayson on drums.
-They released their debut self-titled EP in 2017 and are embarking on a small Texas tour ahead of their appearance at SXSW this year.
+They released their debut self-titled EP in 2017 and are embarking on another small Texas tour this month.

-We had an opportunity to speak to Alex Dugan before the tour starts this weekend.
+We had an opportunity to speak to Alex Dugan before the tour wraps up this weekend.

 How did you all meet one another and decide to start making music together?

 We all met as members of a previous band called The Vanity.
 Before that, we all met in Austin through mutual friends and started just jamming on weekends.

 Mic graduated with his masters in cello performance from [the University of Texas], however David and I are self-taught.
 We all three grew up in Texas being a part of bands in high school and college before this as well.

 You guys have said in past interviews you’re influenced by bands that could be considered synth-pop, but you classify as electro-rock.
 How do the two compare for the band?
 Where do you fall in the two genres?

 We’re rock-rooted and are inspired by electronic bands, so that’s really where the cross happens.
 We use our synthesizers the way a typical band would use an acoustic guitar or piano for writing and then build out from there.
 To answer the question directly, we’re electro-rock; the synth influences is what adds that “electro.”

 Is there a band favorite on the new EP?
 Or does everyone like different singles?